-- a Describe qualitatively the behavior of the central temperature $T_c$ if the object contracts?
-What is the reason for this behavior? - b For a one solar-mass object, estimate how long the pre-main-sequence contraction phase will last.
-Assume the object radiates with constant luminosity equal to the present-day Sun. - c Why does the contraction eventually stop?
+- a Describe qualitatively the behavior of the central temperature $T{\rm c}$ if the object contracts?
+What is the reason for this behavior? - b For a one solar-mass object, estimate the duration of the pre-main-sequence contraction phase.
+Assume the object radiates with constant luminosity equal to todays Sun. - c Why does the contraction eventually stop?